hjlogique/Employee-Tracker/README.md

   To run this application a `MySql` databese called `employee_tracker_db` with three specific tables, `employee`, `role` and `department` are required.
 The `empTrackerSchema.sql` file in the `db` folder generates the database and the tables.
 In the command line type `mysql -uroot -p > empTrackerSchema.sql` to generate them.
 The `empTrackerSeed.sql` file insert the information to the tables.
 In command line type `mysql -uroot -p -D employee_tracker_db > empTrackerSeed.sql` to insert the records.

   To run the application type the `npm i` command to install the NPM package dependencies specified in the `package.json` file.
-The required modules for this applcation are [inquirer](https://www.npmjs.com/package/inquirer), [mysql](https://www.npmjs.com/package/mysql), [promise-mysql](https://www.npmjs.com/package/promise-mysql), [console.table](https://www.npmjs.com/package/console.table), [asciiart-logo](https://www.npmjs.com/package/asciiart-logo).
+The required modules for this application are [inquirer](https://www.npmjs.com/package/inquirer), [mysql](https://www.npmjs.com/package/mysql), [promise-mysql](https://www.npmjs.com/package/promise-mysql), [console.table](https://www.npmjs.com/package/console.table), [asciiart-logo](https://www.npmjs.com/package/asciiart-logo).
   Next type `node empTracker.js` to run the application. (watch the clip below)

   ![Demo of Software-Engineering-Team-Generator](/assets/employee_tracker.gif)